 The triangle in figure \ref{fig:11} is the plane $x_0=-\sum \lambda_i c_i$ where the $\lambda_i$ are defined by $x=\sum\lambda_iP_i$.
-In the point $P_i$ we have that the graph of $f(x)=\max_if_(x)$ lies $\frac{w_i}2$ above the paraboloid $x_0=\frac12\lVert x \rVert$, whilst the graph of $\hat{f}(\xi)$ lies $\frac{w_i}2$ below the paraboloid there.
+In the point $P_i$ we have that the graph of $f(x)=\max_if_(x)$ lies $\frac{w_i}2$ above the paraboloid $x_0=\frac12\lVert x \rVert^2$, whilst the graph of $\hat{f}(\xi)$ lies $\frac{w_i}2$ below the paraboloid there.

-Theorem \ref{thm:legendre-transform} gives a dual triangulation of the power diagram. \begin{definition} Given a power diagram $\mathcal{T}$ specified by $N$ affine functions, the coherent triangulation $\sigma$ is the set of points $\xi\in\CH(\colP1N)$ where $\hat{f}$ is not differentiable. \end{definition} Since the coherent triangulation is the projection of the lower convex hull, it has also the structure of a polyhedral complex.
-In the case when all the weights $w_i$ are zero this coherent triangulation is of course the Delaunay triangulation.
+Theorem \ref{thm:legendre-transform} gives a dual coherent triangulation of the power diagram. \begin{definition} Given a power diagram $\mathcal{T}$ specified by $N$ affine functions on $\RR^n$, the coherent triangulation or (power) Delaunay tesselation of $\colP1N$ is the division of $\CH(\colP1N)$ into polytopes bounded by the set of points $\xi\in\CH(\colP1N)$ where $\hat{f}$ is not differentiable. \end{definition} Since the coherent triangulation is the projection of the lower convex hull, it is immediate that the sets bounded by the corner locus are in fact polytopes.
+We will use `coherent triangulation' in relation with affine functions and `(power) Delaunay tesselation' in relation to the quadratic power distance.
+We also will omit `power'.
+In the case when all the weights $w_i$ are zero this coherent triangulation is of course the (classical) Delaunay tesselation.

+We next discus some general position arguments.
 A number of points in $\colP1N$ in $\RR^n$ is affinely in general position when the convex hull of each subset of length $n+1$ of $\colP1N$ is full dimensional.